Agoric/dapp-oracle/chainlink-agoric/README.md

 ## Prerequisites

 The Chainlink components assume that you already have an Agoric chain running.
-This can either be a public chain or a local chain.
+This can either be a public chain or a local chain **BUT NOT the simulated chain**.

 To start a local chain, do the following: